+Training procedure of RNNs.
 During the training procedure the network aims to minimize an objective function, in our case the mean squared error of the coordinates.
-The learning is done for 50 epochs (full cycles of training data) using RMSprop optimizer (variant of stochastic gradient descent), with a mini-batch size equal to 64.
-All computations were performed with custom-made scripts using Keras neural network library [43].
+The learning is done for 50 epochs (full cycles of training data) using a constant learning rate 0.001 and RMSprop optimizer (a variant of stochastic gradient descent, see [44] for detailed description), with a mini-batch size equal to 64.
+All computations were performed with custom-made scripts using Keras neural network library [45].
+The training of 10-fold cross validation took approximately 4 hours on GeForce GTX Titan X graphics card.